brianhhu/Contour_BOS/README.md

 ### Miscellaneous

-The final simulation results used in the paper can be found in the **Results** directory.
+The data from our final simulation results can be found in the **Results** directory.
 Our paper detailing the recurrent neural model can be found in the **resources** directory.

 If you have any questions, please feel free to contact me at bhu6 (AT) jhmi (DOT) edu.